ANOTHER MILESTONE MOMENT

 A COMMITMENT TO THE UK

 2013 saw the company change ownership.
-Geely – which already owned 20 per cent of the black cab maker – acquired the business and the principal assets from Manganese Bronze Holdings.
+Geely – which already owned 20% of the black cab maker – acquired the business and the principal assets from MBH.

 The year saw further investment, with significant improvements to the manufacturing facilities in Coventry and the creation of approximately 66 new jobs.
 Geely Group Chairman Li Shufu and Business Secretary Vince Cable were present to officially start of production, commencing the build of new TX4 models.

 Introduced in 2007, the TX4 featured a more efficient engine, updated design and suspension.
 It was Euro 4 compliant and evolved to become Euro 5 and 6 compliant as these regulation were introduced.